-sCO-status quo, CARP and 401K Match except for those with more than 30 years of CARP service-additional 1% Company 401K contribution.

-sUA-technicians participate in a one-time vote (6 months after ratification) to join CARP on 1/112017.
-If majority of eligible voters vote no, all sUA technicians stay with interim "turbo" DC described below.

-The United mechanics were denied this right FOR 6 YEARS, to vote as a stand-alone group on CARP as the UAL LOA 05-3M states

-Interim period from date of ratification to 1/112017.

-• sUA- status quo, current 401(k) contribution (5% aggregate) plus interim company "turbo" DC contribution based upon years of service: 0-14 -\$100 per month; 15-24 yrs. -\$200 per month; 25+ -\$300 per month.

-Employees hired after date of ratification will receive a 401(k) match of up to 6% - 1% first year and an additional 1% match per year-of-service up to 6%

-A CASE FOR OPEN NEGOTIATIONS

-United agrees again to comply with LOA 05-3M in the United Mechanics Agreement and allow sub UAL technicians the right to Vote on joining CARP.

-This Vote could have been taken years before, but the Teamsters closed and secret negotiations allowed the union to control the flow of information and denied the UAL membership full knowledge of the company CARP proposals.

-These repeated actions by the teamsters union have caused irreversible harm to UAL mechanics and their families, and is the basis for a DFR.
-The teamsters have failed to abide by the written CBA agreement and to provide the membership their contractual right to a pension benefit in a timely manner.

-The Unions actions caused the loss of 6 years of accrued benefits in the CARP pension plan.

-Initially the Teamsters would not bring back the closeout proposal UNLESS the union sponsored Mandatory Teamcare and VEBA were included in the closeout proposal.

-United Airlines agreed to place the mandatory Teamcare and VEBA language in the closeout proposal.
-This action would significantly increase the cost of health care to United mechanics.

-The Union leadership and negotiating committee brought back the closeout proposal and were neutral on recommending or rejecting the close out Tentative Agreement.

-The Teamsters Airline Division then held informational meetings and Telephone conference calls promoting their union sponsored TEAMCARE Health and Welfare Plan.
+- sCO status quo, CARP and 401K Match except for those with more than 30 years of CARP service additional 1% Company 401K contribution. - ► sUA technicians participate in a one-time vote (6 months after ratification) to join CARP on 1/1/2017.
+If the majority of eligible voters vote no, all sUA technicians stay with interim "turbo" DC described below. - ▶ Interim period from date of ratification to 1/1/2017. - sUA status quo, current 401(k) contribution (5% aggregate) plus interim company "turbo" DC contribution based upon years of service: 0-14 \$100 per month; 15-24 yrs \$200 per month; 25+ \$300 per month. - Employees hired after date of ratification will receive a 401(k) match of up to 6%- 1% first year and an additional 1% match per year-of-service up to 6% subcommittee noted that the new United had paid significant additional contributions to better fund the CARP and to ensure that the plan return to solid financial health.
+New United also committed to maintain the CARP's financial health, thereby making it a more attractive defined benefit pension plan option than it had been over the past several years.
+The parties reached a tentative agreement for an amalgamated collective bargaining agreement this past summer, in 2016.
+The mechanics and related employees voted to accept and ratify the amalgamated agreement in early December, 2016.
+As set forth in the amalgamated collective bargaining agreement, the former United Air Lines, Inc. mechanic and related employees were included into the CARP effective January, 1, 2017, and the "incumbent" former Continental Airlines mechanic and related employees' remained as participants in the plan.
+The combined bargaining unit also secured supplemental pension coverage through a unified defined contribution 401(k) plan.